EngineerBetter/engineerbetter-hugo/content/blog/concourse-up-renamed-to-control-tower.md

 ## What's next?

-A name change is synonym of hefty technical work, as well as anticipating all situations that would arise from the transformation of Control-Tower (such as the migration of )
+Changing the name of our product means, and this project is still ongoing at the time of the publication of this post.
+Our team of engineers is working on ensuring a smooth transition from Concourse-Up to Control Tower, on all levels ().
-This ambitious project is supported by our team of dedicated engineers who are working on ensuring a smooth transition on all levels.
+You will soon be able to use